|

 Joey Crane, 20, and his brother Bobby, 17, were driving from Danville, California, to Los Angeles in the family’s SUV for a vacation at the beach.
 Suddenly the tread peeled off the right rear tire.
 Joey lost control of the vehicle.
 It rolled over and Bobby was killed.
 The official report concluded that the tread came off the tire because the tire was under-inflated.
 But Joey claimed he had put air in the tires right before the trip.

 We filed suit against Firestone on behalf of the Crane family, alleging that the company should have warned customers about the dangers of old tires.
 Firestone insisted that old tires were safe as long as they were in good condition.
 But we uncovered internal Firestone documents proving that company management had known about problems with older tires since the 1970s.
-Firestone had never warned the public because it wanted to continue its practice of warehousing tires for years before selling them to the public.
-Firestone wanted to avoid the losses involved in destroying "stale" inventory.
+Firestone had never warned the public because it wanted to continue its practice of warehousing tires for years before selling them.
+Firestone wanted to avoid the losses involved in destroying “stale” inventory.

 Firestone agreed to a confidential settlement days before the trial was to begin.